 Identify High-risk Patients

 In poorer countries, it is difficult to identify the most vulnerable demography.
-Certain communities, especially those who live hand to mouth, find it challenging to adhere to the strict quarantine laws being laid down.
+Certain communities, find it challenging to adhere to the strict quarantine laws being laid down.
 It is doubly important to identify the most vulnerable subjects from there and isolate them.
 It is especially critical as they tend to live in highly congested areas.
 To manage such cases, in Kenya, a scorecard is prepared where cases are identified based on age, lifestyle issues (smoking, etc.), and a score is attached to identify potential victims.

 Technologies like big data, analytics, AI, ML are not just the fancy terms of CXO discussions.
 These have a tremendous potential to make such a positive impact on the world – are you ready to explore those?